LockyWebb/HYBPAanalysis/Title.md

 ![](Title_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

 Ed isn’t the front runner anymore.
-Now we have Harry Shearer up the front with a perfect Strike Rate, closely followed by Amanda Keller at 93% and Michala Banas at 83%.
-At the other end, with Strike Rates close to 0 we have Mick Malloy with a strike Rate of 2.5%, the hilarious Kitty Flanagen at 5.7%, and our favourite panelist who hates every segment Sam Peng with 5.8%.
-Ed has disappeared close to the middle with a Strike Rate of 35%.
+Now we have Harry Shearer Harry Shearer up the front with 100%, a perfect Strike Rate.
+Closely followed by Amanda Keller at 88.9% and Michala Banas at 83.3%.
+At the other end, with Strike Rates close to 0 we have Kitty Flanagan with a strike Rate of 3.7%, the hilarious Denise Scott at 4.8%, and Hayley Sproull with 5.6%.
+Ed has disappeared close to the middle with a Strike Rate of 34.8%.

 ## How have panelists gone over time?